Everyday Money

 • Vases and candle holders

-• Plan ahead and buy your decorations a year earlier, or buy for the next year at the end of the season!
+• Plan ahead and buy your decorations a year earlier or buy for the next year at the end of the season!
 A large number of stores slash their prices the closer the holiday gets, and especially after the holiday is over.

-• Pumpkin carving is fun and also a great way turn that fun into decor for your porch!
+• Pumpkin carving is fun and also a great way to turn that fun into decor for your porch!

 • After you pick and carve your pumpkins, consider roasting the seeds.
 This makes a cheap and fun Halloween snack that is not just pure sugar.
 Click here for some seed recipes.